flpeacs/approximatespark/ch08-geotime/README.md

 Java Version: 1.8

 **src/main/scala/com/cloudera/datascience/geotime/RunGeoTime.scala** calculates the average duration of taxi rides that depart from a given NYC region in a given hour of the day.
-Code uses dataframes to perform operations.

 Running the application: